Homicidal: Plot

-Miriam's boyfriend learns of the murdered justice of the peace and that Emily resembles the suspect.
+Karl learns of the murdered justice of the peace and that Emily resembles the suspect.
 Miriam ultimately goes to visit Warren and Emily, having realized that Emily is a murderer.
-She enters the house, and sees Helga descending the staircase on the stairlift.
+She enters the house and sees Helga descending the staircase on the stairlift.
 As she nears the bottom of the stairs, Miriam witnesses Helga's severed head fall off her body.
 She is then attacked by Emily; the two fight, and Emily removes her wig and prosthetic teeth, revealing herself to be Warren.
-Warren then tries to kill Miriam, but is distracted when a police officer enters.
+Warren then tries to kill Miriam but is distracted when a police officer enters.
 While Warren tries to kill the officer, Miriam shoots Warren dead.

 Afterward, the police talk to Miriam as the truth about Warren is revealed: Warren was really a girl.
 The secret of the child's gender was known only to the child's mother, Helga the housekeeper, and the county clerk (who later became a justice of the peace), who had been bribed to enter the birth of a boy.
 This was done mainly to avoid the murderous wrath of Warren's father, who wanted a boy and would have harmed the child.
 "Emily" was an alternate identity Warren had created overseas to be able to live as a woman away from those who knew him.
 When Warren's father died and he learned of the clause in the will that would have denied him his inheritance if it was known he was a female, he resumed the alter ego of Emily in order to kill and silence those who would know the truth about him.